Hunde für Anfänger:innen | Teil 2 – Welche Hunderasse passt zu mir?

 1. Lifestyle and activity level

 The first step in choosing a dog is to consider your own lifestyle and activity level.
 Are you an active person who enjoys long walks and spending time outdoors?
-Or do you prefer more leisurely days at home?
+Or do you prefer cozy days at home?
 The answers to these questions will help you find the right dog for you.

 Active lifestyle